Updated for 2019

 This that doesn’t mean operators can’t impact MTTR.
 In fact, operators can significantly impact the economics of service assurance and the MTTR.
 To do this, they need to focus on the components, or stages, of MTTR.

-The Four Stages Of MTTR
+What are the Four Stages Of MTTR?

 There are four stages that make up MTTR (fig. 1): identification, knowledge, fix and verify.
 Not all of these stages require the same amount of time and resources; therefore, by breaking down MTTR into these stages, it is possible to gain a better understanding of where most of the time is spent.
 Let’s look at each stage: